From the Dashboard

 POST /permissions

-In the response, keep a note of the permission
+In the response, keep a note of the role

-, you will need it to assign it to the user in the last step of this tutorial.That’s it!
-You have created a new permission!
+id, you will need it to assign it to the user in the last step of this tutorial.That’s it!
+You have created a new role!
 Now, let’s get it assigned to a new user.

 Invite a New User